PranavPatil7/Fable/README.md

     python evaluation/metrics_compute.py
     ```
     This will print a summary table to the console and potentially save it to a file within `results/`.

-## Acknowledgments
-- **Supervisor:** Special thanks to Dr. Muzammil Behzad for the invaluable guidance and support throughout this project.
-- **Institution:** King Fahd University of Petroleum and Minerals (KFUPM).
-- **Open-Source Communities:** Gratitude to the developers and maintainers of Ollama, Hugging Face (Transformers, Hub), PyTorch, and the creators of the specific LLMs and detector models used in this benchmark.
-Their work forms the foundation upon which Fable is built.
-- **Inspiration:** Acknowledgment to the researchers behind bias datasets like StereoSet, CrowS-Pairs, HolisticBias, and benchmarks like CEB, whose efforts paved the way for standardized bias evaluation.